CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module INF.3 Electrotechnical cabling.md

 With a prolonged failure of the primary power supply, a NEA is indispensable for maintaining IT operations.
 Their need for protection therefore corresponds to that of the IT that supplies them.
 Particular attention should be paid to protection against fire and water as well as access by unauthorized persons.

-To maintain the protection of a NEA and a UPS, they must be serviced regularly.
+To maintain the protective effect of a NEA and a UPS, they must be serviced regularly.
 For this, the maintenance intervals provided by the manufacturer must be observed.
 During this service, load and function tests should also be performed.
 In addition, a test run of the UPS and NEA must be performed under real conditions (as a "black building test") at least once every 2 years.

 #### INF.3.M14 A-B supply (A)

 In a redundant power supply by means of a so-called A-B supply their functionality is usually permanently monitored anyway that devices with two power supplies that are A-B-powered, can report the failure of one of the two supplies via network protocols.
 If this possibility does not exist or can not be used for certain reasons, the availability of the A-B supply can also be B. be monitored by means of building control (GLT).

-In the area of ​​the upstream distribution (from the main distribution up to and including the last distribution before the consumers), the lines should be kept separate from each other in terms of space and fire protection.
+In the area of ​​the upstream distribution (from the main distribution up to and including the last distribution before the consumers), the cables should be kept separate from each other in terms of space and fire protection.
 This is the only way to ensure that the redundancy brought about by the A-B supply is optimal.

 The last distributions (A and B) before the consumers are at least so far apart in the impossibility of a spatially separated arrangement that it is not possible for one person to be active in both distributions at the same time.

-In the end of the distribution (ie between the last distribution and the consumers) is a fire protection technically separate installation hardly feasible and can therefore be omitted.
+In the end of the distribution (that is, between the last distribution and the consumers) a separate fire protection installation is hardly feasible and can therefore be omitted.
 Spatially separate installation should, however, be realized as far as possible.
 As a result, the risk that accidental damage to the supply lines both ways, so the A and the B-way hits, significantly minimized.

 #### INF.3.M15 Material security of electrical wiring (A)

-In rooms with public traffic or in confusing areas of a building, it may make sense to secure lines and distribution boards against unauthorized access.
+In rooms with public traffic or in confusing areas of a building, it may make sense to secure lines and distributors against unauthorized access.
 This can be achieved in several ways:

 * Laying the cables or cable ducts under plaster,
 * Laying the pipes in steel armored pipe,